mdickers47/ourabridge/README.md

 }
 ```

+The `examples/` directory has example responses from most of the
+document routes.

 Each document type also has a route named **Single XYZ Document**.
 For this you append a document ID to the URL and receive only that
 document.
 This is useless unless you are using webhook notifications,
-because you have no way to find out the document IDs, which are GUIDs.
+because you have no way to find out the document IDs.

 ## Webhook/subscription API